Center-for-Health-Informatics/redcap_importer/README.md

 Then in the RedcapConnection table, provide information about your project
 - **unique_name**: anything, but must be alphanumeric/dashes/underscores only
-- **note**: This unique_name will be used to reference the REDCap project everywhere else in this tool.
+  - note: This unique_name will be used to reference the REDCap project everywhere else in this tool.
 - **api_url**: Select the URL to use

 You must also provide an API key from REDCap for this project.
 This can be obtained from the REDCap website.
 For security reasons, this goes into your Django `settings.py` file instead of into the database.
 Use the `RedcapConnection.unique_name` you created in step 5 to reference the project.